inet-framework/inet-showcases/docs/wireless/pathloss/index.md

 of the path loss models featured in the example simulation, along with brief
 descriptions:

--   <var>FreeSpacePathLoss:</var> Computes loss of signal power in a single line-of-sight propagation path, without any reflections or shadowing.
+-   `FreeSpacePathLoss:` Computes loss of signal power in a single line-of-sight propagation path, without any reflections or shadowing.
--   <var>TwoRayGroundReflection:</var> Computes loss of signal power by assuming a line-of-sight wave and another wave reflected from the ground between the transmitter and the receiver.
+-   `TwoRayGroundReflection:` Computes loss of signal power by assuming a line-of-sight wave and another wave reflected from the ground between the transmitter and the receiver.
 This model differs from free space path loss in the far-field only, after a certain crossover distance.
--   <var>TwoRayInterference:</var> This is the same as the two-ray ground reflection model in the far-field, but it models the near-field more accurately.
+-   `TwoRayInterference:` This is the same as the two-ray ground reflection model in the far-field, but it models the near-field more accurately.
--   <var>RicianFading:</var> It's a stochastic path loss model which assumes a dominant line-of-sight signal and multiple reflected signals between the transmitter and the receiver.
+-   `RicianFading:` It's a stochastic path loss model which assumes a dominant line-of-sight signal and multiple reflected signals between the transmitter and the receiver.
 It is useful for modeling radio propagation in an urban environment.
--   <var>LogNormalShadowing:</var> It's a stochastic path loss model, where power levels follow a lognormal distribution.
+-   `LogNormalShadowing:` It's a stochastic path loss model, where power levels follow a lognormal distribution.
 It is useful for modeling shadowing caused by objects such as trees.

-Other path loss models in INET include <var>RayleighFading</var>,
+Other path loss models in INET include `RayleighFading`, `NakagamiFading`, `UWBIRStochasticPathLoss`, `BreakpointPathLoss`, and `SUIPathLoss`.
-<var>NakagamiFading</var>, <var>UWBIRStochasticPathLoss</var>,
-<var>BreakpointPathLoss</var>, and <var>SUIPathLoss</var>.

 The various path loss models each have sets of parameters to fine-tune their behavior.
 In this showcase we leave the parameters at their defaults.